GothenburgBitFactory/tw.org/content/docs/using_dates.md

                until:2016-11-10

 This means that on 2016-11-10, the task self-destructs, and is automatically deleted.
-This might be the right thing to do for a birthday card task, but is not suitable for a \"Pay the rent\" task.
+This might be the right thing to do for a birthday card task, but is not suitable for a "Pay the rent" task.
 Beware!

 There is a DOM-based shortcut you can use, to make the command above a little more formulaic: